 In addition, Oak Ridge National Laboratory is the largest U.S. Department of Energy Science and Engineering Lab.
 With a staff of 4,559 that includes more than 3,200 scientists and engineers, ORNL houses several of the world’s top supercomputers.
 It is a major center of research in areas that include neutron science, nuclear science, clean energy and advanced materials.

 Tennessee is also home to major technology companies, including Alstom Power, Mitsubishi Electric Power Products, SIAG Aerisyn, Teledyne Technologies and Thomas and Betts Corp.

 Our state offers a level of comfort for investors, which is only attainable by partnering with sister agencies such as the Tennessee Department of Environment and Conservation and the Tennessee Department of Labor & Workforce Development.
 Add this to our favorable business climate, central location and unrivaled location, and you’ll find a recipe for success for all energy technologies.

-During Governor Haslam’s administration, more than 36 projects have been announced in the energy technology sector.
-These projects have created more than 2,414 new jobs with an investment of $450 million.
-(2011 - January 2017)
+During Governor Haslam’s administration, more than 37 projects have been announced in the energy technology sector.
+These projects have created more than 2,455 new jobs with an investment of $ $455 million (January 2011 – June 2017)

 Oak Ridge National Laboratory’s (ORNL) economic impact totals more than $274 million in annual wages.